Square VS Merchant Account: Which Is Better For Your Business?

 How Does Square Work?

-When Square first started out, it didn’t offer much beyond basic credit card transaction processing and a rudimentary reporting and analytics feature.
-Today, that’s no longer the case.
-Square has expanded its product and services lineup tremendously in recent years and now offers just about every conceivable feature that you could expect to find with a traditional merchant account provider.
+When Square first launched, it offered little beyond basic credit card transaction processing and a rudimentary reporting and analytics feature.
+Today, Square has expanded its product and services lineup tremendously.
+It now offers just about every conceivable feature that you could expect to find with a traditional merchant account provider.

 Square Merchant Services Include…